sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 }}}

 == Vigenère Cipher ==
-by Holly Paige Chaos, Rebecca Lauren Miller, and Kate Stange
+by Holly Paige Chaos, Rebecca Lauren Miller, and Katherine Stange

 Using a secret code word, encrypt each letter by shifting it the corresponding letter in the code word. -EG

 === Vigenère Cipher Encryption ===

 {{{#!sagecell
 #This encrypts your message: Final 8/7/19.
-Written by Rebecca Lauren Miller, Holly Paige Chaos, Kate Strange.
+Written by Rebecca Lauren Miller, Holly Paige Chaos, Katherine Stange.
 print "Put your message and codeword in quotes: "
 @interact
 def vigenere_cipher(message = input_box(default ="'secrets hi'", width = 50), code_word = input_box(default="'cat'", width = 50)):